 An essay on the truth about Witchcraft, its Christian origins, and the unfounded claims made about it by modern feminist-types, over at Athenaeum Review.

-William Briggs, who, if Lenin had been dealt with properly, could be Statistician to the Tsars, begins the week with the latest installment of Saint Thomas Aquinas Summa Theologica, Summary Against Modern Thought – God Does Not Work Contrary To Nature.
+William Briggs, who, if Lenin had been dealt with properly, could be Statistician to the Tsars, begins the week with the latest installment of Saint Thomas Aquinas Summa Contra Gentiles, Summary Against Modern Thought – God Does Not Work Contrary To Nature.
 He posts the final version of the Realist Catholic Climate Declaration.
 He receives a funny email, and drafts a script based on it.
 Oh no!
 The Epidemiologist Fallacy Strikes Again: Air Pollution Causes Miscarriages.
 This is troubling: Pew Says Trust In Scientists Up.
 Closing out the week, This Week In Doom: It’s On Edition.

 Anatoly Karlin on Noah Carl & Woodley on Persecution of IQ Researchers.